hiveot/hub.capnp/README.md

 ## Configuration

 All Hub services will run out of the box with their default configuration.
-To change the default network and folder locations edit the 'config/hub.yaml' configuration file.
+To change the default network and folder locations edit the 'config/hub.yaml' configuration file (or /etc/hiveot/conf.d/hub.yaml).

 Hub services load their common configuration from the hub.yaml file in the config folder.
 This file MUST exist as it contains the message bus connection information for use by plugins.
 If no address is configured, the host outbound IP address is determined during startup.
 For hosts with multiple addresses, the address to use can be configured in hub.yaml

-Plugins can have their own plugin specific configuration file in the config folder.
+Services and plugins can have their own plugin specific configuration file in the config folder.
 Plugins must be able to run without a configuration file.

 ## Launching